Genevieve McDonald: Science-fishing relations

 McDonald has described both improving the relationship between scientists and fishermen and addressing impacts of climate change on the fishing industry as two of her continued legislative priorities.
 She has strongly advocated for national policies that both protect the endangered right whale and protect Maine's lobster fisheries, and collaborates with scientists on the water whenever possible.
 McDonald is the fisheries liaison to the New England Aqua Ventus project, which has proposed a floating wind array off the coast of Maine.

 In the aftermath of the COVID-19 pandemic, McDonald played a leadership role in helping many of her fellow fishermen secure Paycheck Protection Program loans and access Pandemic Unemployment Assistance to help weather financial losses.

 In late June 2020, McDonald corrected several of then-president Donald Trump's tweets regarding his administration's contributions to Maine's fishing industry.
 Her Tweeted responses went viral, the first one receiving over 100,000 retweets.

+After resignation

+Following McDonald's resignation from the state senate, she became a consultant with Preti Strategies.
+McDonald became the political director for Graham Platner's campaign for the 2026 United States Senate election in Maine following Platner's August 2025 campaign launch.
+McDonald resigned on 17 October 2025 after past statements made by Platner on Reddit were reported, writing in her resignation letter that Platner's statements "were not known to me when I agreed to join the campaign, and they are not words or values I can stand behind in a candidate".
+Some of the statements made by Platner included referring to police as "bastards", agreeing that most Black people did not tip, and a comment that people concerned about being raped should "take some responsibility for themselves and not get so fucked up".